 Public Health MPH

-Develop an understanding of the challenges facing public health and health care services.
-You’ll gain skills of a high level to progress in public health settings.
+Develop an understanding of contemporary challenges facing public health and health care services.
+Gain advanced skills to address complex health issues.
+You'll bring meaningful change to public health, in the UK and internationally.

 You are currently viewing course information for entry year: